Skip to content

 You knew it was wrong so you fought the temptation.
 You told yourself you’d never fall for it again.
 You tried to draw your weapon of self-control.
 And then you caved anyway.

-And after giving in to your temptation, you felt horribly guilty and went to your Bible and read 1 Corinthians 10:13, which says:
+And after failing to resist temptation, you felt horribly guilty and went to your Bible and read 1 Corinthians 10:13, which says:

 This verse is underlined in my Bible.
 It catches my eye when I flip through the pages, and every time I pause to read it again, I feel a nudge of comfort—immediately followed by a whole lot of, “Yeah, right.”